 The project (i.e. its manifest files) must be imported to get the list of External Libraries to appear.
-For Maven projects, locate the root pom.xml file, right-click, then select Maven → Reload project, or Add as Maven Project, depending of your version of Intellij IDEA.
+For Maven projects, locate the root pom.xml file, right-click, then select Maven → Reload project, or Add as Maven Project, depending on your version of IntelliJ IDEA.

 NOTE: For Gradle projects locate the